ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 There is still benefit in carrying out the steps in run-test by copying and pasting since you can see all the output and preserve the running servers.

+The shell scripts assume you have all the right software installed including the go programs and libraries mentioned below.

 The shell scripts use the new API.

 To prepare the test files, type: